I'm hiring!

 If you are not admitted to a graduate program at Kent State, yet: Please be aware that at US universities, students need to be accepted to a graduate program, do some courses and pass “candidacy exams” prior to starting full-time research for their PhD project.
 Typically, you will also be a teaching assistant in a course or lab during the semester.
-If your previous degree is not in Physics, you may also check the graduate programs of the "Biomedical Sciences" program, particularly the Cell & Molecular Biology program, or the Chemical Physics Interdisciplinary Program.
+If your previous degree is not in Physics, you may also check the graduate programs of the "Biomedical Sciences" program, particularly the Cell & Molecular Biology program, or the Material Science Graduate Program.

 Why Building with DNA?

 DNA is a unique polymer.
 It is the information storage molecule of all known life forms, and can be used to build up almost arbitrary structures and patterns out of DNA.
 These structures can be functionalized with a large variety of inorganic nanoparticles, small molecules or large biomolecules such as proteins and antibodies.
-Our group is leveraging this programmability to engineer nanoarchitectures and tools for applications in biophysics, molecular biology, nanophotonics and nanomedicine.
+Our group is leveraging this programmability to engineer nanoarchitectures and tools for applications in biophysics, structural biology, nanophotonics and nanomedicine.
 Moreover, we are developing scalable “next-generation DNA synthesis” methods.